16 Most Common EMS Emergencies for EMTs & Paramedics

 Abdominal pain is a common complaint, accounting for up to 10% of emergency department visits.
 Abdominal pain can be associated with various symptoms, including nausea, vomiting, fever, diarrhea, dark stools (melena), and urinary symptoms.
 Abdominal pain could be a symptom of appendicitis, biliary colic, cholecystitis, diverticulitis, intestinal obstruction, pancreatitis, renal colic, or abdominal aortic aneurysm.

 EMT Treatment for Abdominal Paid

 Assessment of abdominal pain should begin before physical contact is made with the patient.

 When EMTs arrive on the scene, they must assess several factors to determine the best course of action.
 Most importantly, they must consider their patients’ overall appearance.
 Are they conscious?
 Are they complaining about abdominal pain or guarding their abdomen?
 Is the patient in the fetal position?
-Is the patient’s skin pink, pale, cyanotic (blue or purple), ashen or gray?
-Are there clues on scene that could explain the condition, such as prescription bottles?
+Is the patient’s skin pink, pale, cyanotic (blue or purple), ashen, or gray?
+Are there clues on the scene that could explain the condition, such as prescription bottles?

 For an EMT, a complete treatment would include assessment, obtaining the patient’s medical history, careful examination, including auscultation (listening for sounds with a stethoscope), palpation, and tapping.

 Learn More: How to Treat Abdominal Pain Emergencies

 Respiratory distress (or shortness of breath) can be a serious condition or symptom.
 Differentiating between the many causes of respiratory distress is difficult and requires clinical knowledge, diligence, and attention to detail.